bcmi/SycoNet-Adaptive-Image-Harmonization/README.md

 Download pre-trained SycoNet `pretrained_net_Er.pth` and 3D LUTs `pretrained_net_LUTs.pth` from [Baidu Cloud](https://pan.baidu.com/s/1wIWxb37yIVccxB0kM-FnnQ) (access code:o4rt).
 Put them in the folder `checkpoints\syco`.

-Modify `real` and `mask` in `demo_test.sh` as your own real image path and mask path.
-Modify  `augment_num` as your expected number of generated composite images.
-Then, run this command:
+Modify `real` and `mask` in `demo_test.sh` as your own real image path and foreground mask path respectively.
+Modify  `augment_num` as your expected number of generated composite images per pair of real image and foreground mask.
+Then, run the following command:
 ```
 sh demo_test.sh
 ```
-Our SycoNet could generate composite images for the input real image and mask in the folder `results_dir`.
+Our SycoNet could generate composite images for the input real image and foreground mask in the folder `results\syco\test_pretrained`.